bjb40/malpractice/malpractice.md

 H2: malpractice claims -> suboptimal care (i.e. more dangerous) medical care

 H3: unusual spikes in malpractice claims -> drop in the measure of care

-H4: changes in malpractice claims -> similar changes in

 ##Cause of Death